carterkozak/http2-reproducer-undertow/README.md

 Depending on hardware, the sleep duration between interruptions and request/response body sizes may need to be modified.

+## IDE configuration

+Using intellij idea, gradle integration works well.
+Alternatively `./gradlew idea` can be used, which requires the `http2-reproducer-undertow.ipr` file to be opened rather than the project directory.

+Eclipse users can run `./gradlew eclipse` to generate an eclipse project.

 ## One

 Reproducer for cancellations while sending data to the server.